smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 * if `wifiState` is set to `WIFI_ENABLED`: `ssid` parameter has to be presented;
 * if `securityType` is set to any value but `NONE`: `password` parameter has to be presented.

-SDL will not transfer JoinNetwork to app on the mobile device in any application on the mobile device had already started service via Wifi transport
+SDL will not transfer `JoinNetwork` to app on the mobile device in any application on the mobile device had already started service via WiFi transport.

-HMI should not send JoinNetwork in case if there is at least one app from each device which has established service via WiFi.
+HMI should not send `JoinNetwork` in case if there is at least one app from each device which has established service via WiFi.
-In other words, HMI should send JoinNetwork in case if there is at least one device with no apps that established WiFi service.
+In other words, HMI should send `JoinNetwork` in case if there is at least one device with no apps that established WiFi service.

 If the validation process successfully passed, the request should be transferred to the network client.